World’s largest virtual agentic engineering & quality conference

 Let’s look at the steps to setup environment variables for Java installation on Windows:

-• Open Command Prompt and type java -version to verify the installation.
+• Open a new Command Prompt and run java -version to confirm the correct version now answers.

 Troubleshooting Java Installation Issues